warhodes-dev/obj2jgr/README.md

 `./obj2jgr 0 90 140 < fox.obj > fox.jgr`

+## Further steps/ideas
+As of now the program is pretty limited in what it can display.
+To finish it up, I'd like to give it much more customizability on the user end.
+I'd like the user to be able to specify the position of the model in 3d space along with more rotation options, colors, etc.

+It would be completely possible right now to write a shell script or something that just outputs .jgr files for every degree of x rotation from 0 to 360.
+If you stitched these together into a .gif, you'd have a nice spinning animation

 ## Credits
 Absolutely instrumental in this (ESPECIALLY the lighting/culling!) was the matrix projection/translation code from this series of youtube tutorials found here: https://www.youtube.com/watch?v=XgMWc6LumG4.
 This is an excellent series that goes into depth about the math behind 3D projections.